stefkavasileva/SoftUni-Software-Engineering/DBFundamentals/Databases-Basics/03.Built-in Functions/README.md

 | Diane | Glimp |
 | … | … |

-## Problem 3.Part II – Queries for Geography Database
+## Part II – Queries for Geography Database

 ## Problem 10.Countries Holding &#39;A&#39; 3 or More Times